learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

 **Color**

-  To change color of your marker you can apply the `.tint()` method.
-Tint takes in a Color objext so you can either do a systen color such as `.blue` or your own custom color.
+  To change the color of your marker you can apply the `.tint()` method.
+Tint takes in a Color object so you can either do a system color such as `.blue` or your own custom color.

   ```swift
      Marker("Robarts", coordinate: robarts).tint(.blue)